If you have a hysterectomy, as well as having your womb removed, you may have to decide whether to have your cervix or ovaries removed.

 If you have a total or radical hysterectomy that removes your ovaries, you'll experience the menopause immediately after your operation, regardless of your age.
 This is known as a surgical menopause.

-If a hysterectomy leaves 1 or both of your ovaries intact, there's a chance that you'll experience the menopause within 5 years of having the operation.
+If a hysterectomy leaves 1 or both of your ovaries intact, there's a chance that you'll experience the menopause sooner than you would have if you did not have a hysterectomy.

 Although your hormone levels decrease after the menopause, your ovaries continue producing testosterone for up to 20 years.